July 2026

 As always, please distribute this newsletter to your PCCs and throughout the Deanery, as it’s a great place to let others know about what has inspired us and new ideas being tried in our churches.

-Synod members, please send contributions by 20th of the month, if possible, including good quality photos for the next newsletter, and any updated contact details to me at msndeanery@gmail.com
+Please send contributions by 20th of the month, if possible, including good quality photos, for the next newsletter, and any updated contact details to me at msndeanery@gmail.com

 Thank you.
 Kate Mayo